christofferholmstedt/bachelor-thesis-use-of-dane-in-identity-fedeartions/README.md

 * https://github.com/sopber-8/BachelorThesis
 * https://github.com/christofferholmstedt/BachelorThesis

 To get our report in a readable PDF we have used "pdflatex" on Ubuntu 11.10 and 12.04.
 It should be enough to download and install package "texlive".
+Be aware this "texlive" package is big so it might take some time to install.

     # Instructions for Ubuntu 11.10 and Ubuntu 12.04 LTS